-Both IP and NEMA enclosure types provide protection for electrical components.
+Both NEMA enclosure types and IP ratings types provide protection for electrical components.
 However, the two different systems vary in the terminology used and the types of protection offered.
-The conversion chart we have put together below illustrates this fact perfectly.
+The conversion chart our experts at Automation Products Group, Inc. (APG) put together below illustrates this.

 An IP rating is specified by the IEC 60529 standard and covers three types of protection.
 It keeps people from accessing hazardous parts inside the enclosure, prevents the ingress of solid objects, and protects against the ingress of water.
-Although detailed in their specification for these three protections, IP codes do not specify protection against oils, coolants, corrosive agents, or ice.
+IP codes don’t specify protection against ice, oils, coolants, or corrosive agents.

-Moving on to NEMA enclosure types, these are specified by the NEMA 250.
+NEMA enclosure types are specified by the NEMA 250.
 NEMA specifications are less detailed than IP ratings, but cover more types of protection.
-This includes considerations for construction requirements, door and cover securement, corrosion resistance, effects of icing, gasket aging and oil resistance, and cooling effects.
+This includes considerations for construction requirements, door and cover securement, cooling effects, corrosion resistance, effects of icing, gasket aging, and oil resistance.

 NEMA Enclosure Type | IP Code |